bloody events in Welsh history part 1 Abergavenny massacre

 Sytsylt and all his allies, his son and his followers, were callously cut down in an act of vengeance for the death of Henry – Aware that Seisyll’s youngest son and wife had not attended the gathering and such was his thirst for revenge, William gathered his men, located their whereabouts and killed the boy as his mother tried to protect him in her arms.
 The night had been bloody and brutal and it earned William the nickname of The Ogre of Abergavenny.

-Amazingly his actions were forgiven as he was favoured by King John of England and he later took up post of Sheriff of Herefordshire.
+Amazingly, his actions were forgiven as he was favoured by King John of England and he later took up the post of Sheriff of Herefordshire.

-As they say karma always comes around to bite you and in 1175 The Lord of Caerleon took Abergavenny castle and burnt it to the ground.
+In 1182 Siesyll's death was avenged in Hywel ap Lorwerth, lord of Caerleon, in a campaign where Abergavenny Castle was stormed and set took Abergavenny castle and burnt it to the ground.
 William was said to have fled to Ireland and was later seen in France where he lived out the remainder of his life dying in exile there.
 His wife and son were taken to Corfe Castle and are said to have starved to death in the dungeons.

 Comments